snarfed/bridgy/README.md

 Browser extension: release
 ---
-Here's how to cut a new release of the browser extension and publish it [to addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/bridgy/) [and the Chrome Web Store](https://chrome.google.com/webstore/detail/bridgy/lcpeamdhminbbjdfjbpmhgjgliaknflj):
+Here's how to cut a new release of the browser extension and publish it [to addons.mozilla.org](https://addons.mozilla.org/en-US/firefox/addon/bridgy/) and [to the Chrome Web Store](https://chrome.google.com/webstore/detail/bridgy/lcpeamdhminbbjdfjbpmhgjgliaknflj):

-1. Load the extension in Firefox, in `[about:debugging](about:debugging)`) and Chrome (`[chrome://extensions/](chrome://extensions/)`, Developer mode on).
+1. Load the extension in Firefox (`about:debugging`) and Chrome (`chrome://extensions/`, Developer mode on).
 Check that it works in both.
 1. Bump the version in `browser-extension/manifest.json`.
 1. Update the Changelog in the README.md section below this one.
 1. Build and sign the artifact: